 There are several paid car parks and parking structures in the centre, and there is an official park-and-ride facility at the outskirts of Brno not far from the Ústřední hřbitov (Central Cemetery) tram stop.
 Another popular option is parking the car at a supermarket and walking to the nearest bus, trolleybus, or tram stop nearby.

 Brno by bike

 Brno might not be the most bicycle-friendly city, but it is catching up with the times.
 Recently, bicycles have been allowed to enter pedestrian zones in the city centre, some one-way streets now have bicycle lanes, and a network of new bike paths lets you cycle around the city quite comfortably.
 Make sure to avoid the main roads, though, as legally you have to share the streets with some pretty heavy traffic.

 Longer bike trips are also an option.
 If you’re feeling bold, it’s even possible to cycle all the way to Vienna!

 Travel to and from Brno is easy by plane, train, or bus.
-There are regular flights to Munich, London, and Eindhoven from the Brno Tuřany Airport, which you reach using bus No. 76, which leaves from Hlavní nádraží (the Main Station).
+There are regular flights to Munich and London from the Brno Tuřany Airport, which you reach using bus No. 76, which leaves from Hlavní nádraží (the Main Station).

 The train is a great way to and from Brno, and many leave every day for Prague, Vienna, Bratislava, Budapest, and Ostrava.

-Regular buses leave from the Zvonařka and U Grandu stations and connect Brno with a number of cities across Europe.
+Regular buses leave from the Zvonařka and by the hotel Grand stations and connect Brno with a number of cities across Europe.